 That was probably the closest thing to an “aha moment” I had with the Nexus.
 With this realization reached, I knew I wanted to do more than just blog.
-I wanted to formally connect women who were fiercely committed to exploring, shaping and applying the principles of a next-gen leader.
+I wanted to formally connect women who were unequivocally committed to becoming the X-factor leader, or what I like the call the next-gen leader.
 The women who dare to play it big, set extraordinary vision and rethink the imaginable.

 Leadership is a Choice

 What my interviews with more than 30 women have taught me is that we are not born as either leaders or followers.
 Rather, we have a choice when it comes to the path we will embrace.

 We also have a choice when it comes to how we support others, particularly women.
 We can nourish each other’s talents, rather than suppress.
 We can be allies rather than competitors.
 In fact, we have a responsibility to do so.